leonb033/wg-server/README.md

 # wg-server

-This interactive tool automates configuration of wireguard interfaces on Debian.
+This tool automates configuration of wireguard interfaces on Debian.

 ## Requirements
 - Debian 12